AzraelNewtype/audiocutter/README.md

 trivially pull with vapoursynth directly don't make much sense in this context, so they simply will not work.

+Optionally, the user can supply a 3-tuple (or list, it honestly doesn't enforce tuple, with the third element being the chapter name.
+When done this way, setting chapter_names manually is redundant, though you can override the list with it if you really want to.
+Either method entirely overrides the other.
+There is no ability to partially override, so make your decision which way you like it.
+Any chapter without a name set will enter `chapter_names` as `None`, which will render a default name at `ready_qp_and_chapters` time.

 **write_chapters(self, outfile)**

 Writes chapters to outfile.